Romello White: Professional career

 On July 11, 2021, White signed his first professional contract with Hapoel Eilat of the Israeli Basketball Premier League.
 He averaged 10.7 points and 4.0 rebounds per game, but left the team in December 2021.

-On March 6, 2022, White signed with Keravnos B.C. of the Cyprus Basketball Division A.
+On March 6, 2022, White signed with Keravnos Strovolou of the Cyprus Basketball Division A.

+White spent the 2022–2023 season with Israeli club Ironi Nahariya.

+On July 31, 2023, White signed with Greek club Karditsa.
+After suffering a torn patella in the end of the season, White had his rehabilitation period with the team and re-signed with Karditsa for the 2025-26 season.